 Modern Slavery Act 2015

-Slavery and Human Trafficking Statement for Year Ended 31 March 2023
+Slavery and Human Trafficking Statement for Year Ended 31 March 2024

-Our Policy
+1. Our Policy

 DCC Vital is opposed to slavery and human trafficking in any part of our activities or our supply chains.
 We are therefore committed to ensuring that we have adequate policies and procedures in place to identify and prevent these practices.

-We met the turnover threshold applicable under section 54 of the Modern Slavery Act 2015 in the period covered by this statement.
+We met the turnover threshold applicable under section 54 of the Modern Slavery Act 2015 in the period covered by this statement..

-Our Business
+2. Our Business

 We distribute a broad range of own- and third party-branded medical devices, pharmaceuticals and medical supplies to hospitals, pharmacies, GPs, laboratories, other healthcare providers and related industries in the UK, Ireland, Continental Europe and internationally.
 Seasonal work is not a feature of the industry in which we operate.
-More information on our business is available at www.dccvital.com.
+More information on our business is available at https://www.dcc.ie/healthcare/dcc-vital.

-DCC currently has operations in 22 countries and employs over 16,000
+DCC currently has operations in 22 countries and employs over 16,000 people.

-Organisational Structure & Supply Chains
+3. Organisational Structure & Supply Chains

 In the period, our business was organised into the following Divisions:

-• Medical Devices
+- Medical Devices

-• Primary Care
+- Primary Care

-• Ireland
+- Ireland

-The following table contains a summary of the activities that we consider present the highest risk of slavery and human trafficking in the industries in which we operate, with, in each case, a summary of the steps we have in place to avoid these affecting our activities or our supply chains.
+The following table contains a summary of the activities that we consider present the highest risk of slavery and human rights violations in the industries in which we operate, with, in each case, a summary of the steps we have in place to avoid these affecting our activities or our supply chains.

-Our Policies on Slavery & Human Trafficking
+4. Our Policies on Slavery and Human Rights Violations

 The DCC Code of Conduct sets out our Group’s commitment to acting ethically and with integrity towards our employees and in all our business relationships.
-Specifically, Section 2 of the Code sets out our commitment to fair employment practices and Section 14 of the Code sets out our commitment to preventing, as far as practicable, slavery and human trafficking in our supply chains.
+Specifically, Section 2 of the Code sets out our commitment to fair employment practices and Section 14 of the Code sets out our commitment to preventing, as far as practicable, slavery and human rights violations in our supply chains.

 The DCC Group Supply Chain Integrity Policy sets out the approach taken by every business in the DCC Group to ensuring that all the products we sell meet applicable legal and ethical standards, including human rights and minimum labour standards.